Prostate Cancer

 Overview

-Prostate gland surrounding the beginning of the urinary tract secrets the a part of fluid that form semen and so plays a role in the delivery of the semen.
+The prostate gland surrounding the beginning of the urinary tract secretes the part of the fluid that forms semen and so plays a role in the delivery of the semen.

 Generally in the men above 40, hormonal changes occur related to age and advancing age may cause benign prostate growth.
 In these benign prostate growths, genetic factors as well as hormones play a role.

 Prostate cancer is the most common type of cancer in men.
-Due to its slow development, does not give a significant sign and at the beginning it is limited to prostate gland.
-While some prostate cancers develop slowly, some develops rapidly and can spread other organs of the body.
-If the prostate cancer can be diagnosed at an early stage without spreading outside the prostate gland, the chance of success becomes rather high.
+Due to its slow development, it does not give a significant sign, and at the beginning, it is limited to the prostate gland.
+While some prostate cancers develop slowly, some develop rapidly and can spread to other organs of the body.
+If prostate cancer can be diagnosed at an early stage without applying outside the prostate gland, the chance of success becomes relatively high.

 Risk Factors:

-Although the causes of prostate cancer are not completely known, some risk factors such as genetic predisposition, race, age and obesity can cause to the development of prostate cancer.
+Although the causes of prostate cancer are not entirely known, some risk factors such as genetic predisposition, race, age, and obesity can cause the development of prostate cancer.

-However, there is no accurately proven factor that causes prostate cancer, or, in other words, it is not known exactly what causes prostate cancer.
+However, no accurately proven factor causes prostate cancer, or, in other words, it is not known precisely what causes prostate cancer.

-With the effects of risk factors, mutations occur in the cells of the prostate gland causing abnormal cells to appear.
-These cells are reproduces faster than normal cells and survive when the other cells die.
-So, abnormal cells increasing in number rapidly forms a bulk called tumor.
-These abnormal cells can spread to neighbor and distant tissues and organs using lymph nodes and blood circulation.
+With the effects of risk factors, mutations occur in the cells of the prostate gland, causing abnormal cells to appear.
+These cells reproduce faster than normal cells and survive when the other cells die.
+So, abnormal cells increasing in number rapidly form a bulk called a tumor.
+These abnormal cells can spread to neighboring and distant tissues and organs using lymph nodes and blood circulation.

-Since prostate cancer is at the top of the most common types of cancer among men, it is important for men routinely to be examined and checked, especially at middle ages.
+Since prostate cancer is at the top of the most common types of cancer among men, men need to be routinely examined and checked, especially in the middle ages.

 Symptoms:

-The amount of growth in the gland determines the symptoms of prostate cancer at a large extend.
+The amount of growth in the gland determines the symptoms of prostate cancer to a large extent.
 In the early stage, patients do not have any signs.
-Or its symptoms can be confused with “benign prostate growth”.
-When the growth of the gland progresses and the advanced stages of the disease are reached, signs and symptoms appear that cause distress in the daily life.
+Its symptoms can be confused with "benign prostate growth."
+When the growth of the gland progresses and the advanced stages of the disease are reached, signs and symptoms appear that cause distress in daily life.

 Among the most common causes of prostate cancer are;